mtr/angular-iscroll/README.md

 Please note that the above example relies on [ng-annotate](https://www.npmjs.com/package/ng-annotate) for adding AngularJS dependency-injection annotations during builds, as indicated by the `/* @ngInject */` comment.

-## Compatibility ##
+## Support ##
 Thanks to a generous “free for Open Source” sponsorship from [BrowserStack](https://www.browserstack.com) I've been able to test [core-layout](http://mtr.github.io/core-layout/examples/), and thereby [angular-iscroll](https://github.com/mtr/angular-iscroll/), with a plethora of devices and browsers.
+The following browsers and devices has been tested successfully:

 * Desktop
   * Chrome 16–48 on OS X 10.10